LouisThorpe-Monaghan/automatic_branch_merger/README.md

-Proper big boi test now come on
+Proper big boi test now come on COME ON